carbon-language/carbon-lang/llvm/docs/LangRef.rst

 any integer type, or a vector with integer element type.
 The return type must match the first argument type.

-The second argument must be a constant and is a flag to indicate whether the intrinsic should ensure that a zero as the first argument produces a defined result.
+The second argument is a constant flag that indicates whether the intrinsic returns a valid result if the first argument is zero.
+If the first argument is zero and the second argument is true, the result is poison.
 Historically some architectures did not provide a defined result for zero values as efficiently, and many algorithms are now predicated on avoiding zero-value inputs.

 Semantics:
 """"""""""